medkif/message-drafter/README.md

 ---

 ## CI/CD (GitHub Actions)
-- On push to `master` or `feature/*`, the workflow in `.github/workflows/deploy.yml`:
+- On push to `master` or `feature/*` (ignoring `*.md`, `*.txt`, and `.gitignore` changes), or via manual `workflow_dispatch`, the workflow in `.github/workflows/deploy.yml`:
   - Authenticates to GCP using Workload Identity Federation
-  - Builds and pushes Docker image to Artifact Registry
+  - Builds and pushes the Docker image to Artifact Registry
-  - Deploys to Cloud Run Job
+  - Deploys the Cloud Run Job (`daily-could-run-job-deployed`) with the required environment variables
-  - Schedules the job with Cloud Scheduler
+  - Creates or updates a Cloud Scheduler job that triggers the run daily at 12:00 `Europe/Stockholm`

 Secrets are managed in GitHub repository settings.

 ---

 ## Usage
-- The job fetches recent drafts from Firestore, generates a new greeting using OpenAI, sends it to Telegram, and stores the new draft.
+- The job fetches the 5 most recent drafts from the Firestore `drafts` collection, generates a new Swedish greeting with Claude (avoiding recent messages), sends it to Telegram, and stores the new draft.
-- To trigger manually, run `python src/main.py` locally (with `secrets.env` set).
+- To trigger manually, run `python src/main.py` locally (with `secrets.env` set), or use the **Run workflow** button on the GitHub Actions workflow.

 ---

 ## Extending & Testing
-- Add new message logic in `llm_service.py`.
+- Adjust the prompt or model in `llm_service.py` (currently uses `claude-sonnet-4-6`).
 - Change chat integration in `chat_service.py`.
 - Add more storage backends in `storage_service.py`.
-- For local LLM, use the `ollama_local` or `ollama_api` functions.

 ---